sieve-data/docs/source/index.html.md

 }
 ```

-This endpoint is for retreiving a batch of images image and their metadata by the ```job_id```.
+This endpoint is for retreiving a batch of images and their metadata by the ```job_id```.
 The ```job_id``` is something that was returned to you when you initially submitted data which is unique to the batch you submitted during that one request.

 ### HTTP Request